 Perhaps most importantly, Acrobat Pro DC extends editing to your mobile devices, allowing you to edit text and images; reorder, delete, and rotate PDF pages; and fill and e-sign PDFs on your tablet or phone.

 If you send a lot of documents out for review, you need an easy way to make sure all requested changes have been made.
 Only Acrobat Pro DC lets you compare two versions of a PDF side by side.
 You can even filter the types of changes you want to view and print a comparison report and summary of changes.

 This will be the deciding factor for Mac users.
 Only Acrobat Pro DC is compatible with both Mac OS and Windows; Acrobat Standard DC is available for Windows only.

 Both versions are offered as monthly or yearly subscriptions, and not surprisingly, you pay a bit more for Acrobat Pro DC’s extended capabilities.
 A monthly subscription to Acrobat Standard DC costs $23 per month.
-If you make an annual commitment, it’s knocked down to $12.99 per month or $155.88 billed annually.
-An Acrobat Pro DC monthly subscription runs $25 per month, while and annual commitment reduces that to $14.99 per month or $177.88 billed annually.
+If you make an annual commitment, it’s knocked down to $12.99 per month, or $155.88 billed annually.
+An Acrobat Pro DC‘s monthly subscription runs $25 per month, while an annual commitment reduces that to $14.99 per month, or $177.88 billed annually.

 Which one is right for you?

 If you’re a Windows user and your PDF use is limited to creating, editing, and sending documents, Acrobat Standard DC has more than enough functionality for you.
 Acrobat Pro DC is best reserved for business users and those with particular needs, like protecting sensitive information.
 It’s also the only choice for Mac users.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read ouraffiliate link policyfor more details.